 - SAP has made bizarre proposals regarding code pushdown (aka stored procedures) and Core Data Services.

-- As with Oracle, SAP is using CDSs to restrict the options of its customers to better lock them into buying SAP.
+- As with Oracle, SAP uses CDSs to restrict its customers’ options to better lock them into buying SAP.

-Introduction: How Truthful is SAP Being on Code Pushdown?
+Video Introduction: How Truthful is SAP on Code Pushdown?

-SAP has made a lot of noise about how important its code pushdown (aka stored procedures) in HANA is.
-However, an issue that has begun to arise in how SAP has started to use the term to describe things that do not code pushdown.
-You will learn what is true regarding code pushdown.
+SAP has made a lot of noise about its code pushdown (aka stored procedures) in sAP HANA.
+However, an issue that has begun to arise on HANA implementations is how SAP has started to use the term to describe things that do not code pushdown.
+SAP renamed code push down to make themselves and make HANA seem more innovative than HANA really is.
+To a great degree, SAP has simply reinvented the wheel.
+You will learn what is true regarding code pushdown versus what SAP says about code pushdown.

 What is Code Pushdown?